Max Greenberg

 In the fall of 1920, he was introduced to Rothstein by Waxey Gordon and asked for a $175,000 loan to purchase speedboats to bring in alcohol from Ontario to Detroit as well as additional funds for graft payoffs.
 Rothstein liked the idea, but instead decided to take up rum-running to New York where the demand was the highest in the country.
 Gordon was allowed to run the operation as a junior partner while Greenberg, in order not to be cut out entirely, was allowed to take part in the deal under the condition that he mortgage all his personal property to Rothstein and take out an expensive life insurance policy with Rothstein's insurance company.

 In March 1921, Greenberg returned to St. Louis to lay the groundwork for his new business.
 Willie Egan gave Greenberg one last chance to account for the missing whiskey.
 The two, along with John Sweeney and an unidentified man, met at the corner of Sixth and Chestnut streets in downtown St. Louis on March 11, 1921.
 Greenberg refused to pay once again.
 As the meet broke up, a lone gunman appeared out of the shadows and started shooting.
 Sweeney was killed and Greenberg was shot through the jaw.
 Despite the severity of his wounds, Greenberg survived.
 In the wake of this attempt on his life, Greenberg formed an alliance with the rival Hogan Gang.

 The Egan's Rats steadfastly believed that Greenberg was the driving force behind the murder of Egan, who was gunned down in front of his saloon on October 31, 1921.
 It was said that Greenberg paid the three shooters $10,000 each for the hit.
 During the ensuing gang war, new Egan boss Dint Colbeck made hunting Greenberg a top priority.
 After Monsignor Timothy Dempsey negotiated a truce between the Egan and Hogan gangs in June 1922, several armed Hogan gangsters escorted Max Greenberg onto a New York-bound train.

 Returning to New York City, Greenburg and Gordon then began leasing motorboats and trucks which brought in bonded whiskey and scotch from Rothstein's contacts in Canada and the United Kingdom.
 Their rum-running system, protected by Rothstein's payoffs to certain members of the U.S. Coast Guard as well as police and local politicians in Long Island and the Jersey Shore, delivered alcohol to high-class hotels in Manhattan among Rothstein's clientele.
 The bootlegging operation became one of the biggest and most successful in the country for five years until September 1925 when Prohibition agents seized one of their ships off Astoria, Long Island.
-Greenberg and Gordon were arrested with 13 others a month later and charged with conspiracy to violate the National Prohibition Act.
+On September 23, Greenberg and Gordon were arrested with 11 others and charged with conspiracy to violate the National Prohibition Act.